iamshgulati/learn-java-se/Interview-QA-Set-1.md

 4. Comparable interface
 String class implements comparable interface, hence its objects can be sorted.
 Whereas String buffer and String builder classes do not implement Comparable interface.
 Hence their objects cannot be sorted.

-5. Methods Synchronized
+5. Methods synchronized
 String buffer class has synchronized methods.
 Where as String class and String builder class do not have synchronized methods.

 6. Thread safe
-String buffer class is thread safe.
-Whereas String and String builder class are not thread safe.
+String builder class is not thread safe.
+Where as String and String buffer class are thread safe.

 #### Why is String class immutable?
 Explain?

-Java uses the concept of String literal.
+Java uses the concept of String literals to create objects.
+If different string objects have same string literal value, then JVM will not create new String object each time, instead all reference variables will refer to one object with that literal value.
 Suppose there are five reference variables of String type, all reffering to one String object "Sachin".
-If one reference variable changes the object "Sachin", this change will be reflected accross all reference variables.
-This is not desirable.
-That is why String class has been kept immutable in Java.
+And, if one reference variable changes the object "Sachin" to "Sachin Tendulkar", this change will be reflected accross all reference variables.
+Since, this is not the desirable behavior, so String class has been kept immutable in Java.

 #### What is String pool area?